 Consider trying out the following methods:

 - Use your own homemade pour over technique by turning a napkin into a makeshift coffee filter

 - You can purchase coffee bags (nearly identical to teabags) and let them steep in a cup of hot water (just as you would when making tea)

 - Finally, if all else fails, there’s always instant coffee available!

-While espresso machines and drip coffeemakers are a convenient luxury item to have for making a good cup of coffee, they are far from required.
+While espresso machines and drip coffeemakers are convenient luxury items to have for making a good cup of coffee, they are far from required.
 As you can see from the method that we described above, it’s possible to make a perfectly good cup of coffee using nothing but coffee beans, some hot water, and a little bit of DIY ingenuity.